drex33/azure-docs.ko-kr/articles/event-grid/event-schema-communication-services.md

     "MessageId": "Incoming_20200918002745d29ebbea-3341-4466-9690-0a03af35228e",
     "From": "15555555555",
     "To": "15555555555",
-    "Message": "Great to connect with ACS events ", "ReceivedTimestamp": "2020-09-18T00:27:45.32Z"
+    "Message": "Great to connect with ACS events", "ReceivedTimestamp": "2020-09-18T00:27:45.32Z"
   },
   "eventType": "Microsoft.Communication.SMSReceived",